 AB: Many times, the statement is equally important as the work itself.
 It should be short and precise.
 Learning the central idea of the project will help your audience see it in the right light—this holds true for books, competitions and reviews.

-LC: Is there anything you’d like to communicate to the photographers who are entering the Exposure Awards 2017?
+LC: Is there anything you’d like to communicate to the photographers who are entering our Emerging Talent Awards 2018?
 In your mind, what makes one photograph (or one series) worth selecting over another?

 AB: Have in mind that no matter how personal and intimate your topic may be, it should have some kind of general meaning and importance that will connect with other people as well.